mariokreitz/i18n-excel-manager/README.md

 ## 📦 Node.js API

+i18n-excel-manager exposes a Node API along with the CLI.
+Import functions from the package root:

 ```js
 import { convertToExcel, convertToJson } from 'i18n-excel-manager';

 await convertToExcel('public/assets/i18n', 'translations.xlsx', { dryRun: true });
 await convertToJson('translations.xlsx', 'public/assets/i18n', { sheetName: 'MySheet' });
 ```

+Note: Importing the CLI entrypoint (`./cli.js`) will not auto-run the interactive UI.
+The CLI only runs when executed directly (e.g., `i18n-excel-manager` or `node cli.js`).

+---

+## 🔒 Security & Behavior Notes

+- Path safety: When converting Excel → i18n JSON, language column headers are validated and output file paths are constrained to the selected output directory.
+Invalid language codes or unsafe paths are rejected to prevent path traversal.
+- Duplicate keys (Excel): If an Excel sheet contains duplicate values in the "Key" column, they are detected and a warning is printed.
+The conversion still proceeds by default; use dry-run to review and fix duplicates before writing files.
+For stricter behavior, pass `--fail-on-duplicates` to cause conversion to fail when duplicates are present.

 ---